WebDev-5/kel5-timer-frontend-vue/README.md

 [![Product Name Screen Shot][product-screenshot]](https://github.com/WebDev-5/kel5-timer-frontend-vue)

 Multi Stopwatch is an application that was built to fulfill a mini project assignment for Web Development course, which was developed by Webdev Kelompok 5 D4 2019 Politeknik Negeri Bandung.
 This an application that is a simulation of a stopwatch or timer, which can be used to calculate and set the time for each activity you do.
 This application is built using HTML, CSS, Node.js, Express.js, Sequelize, Axios, Vue.js, and PostgreSQL.
-This repository is BackEnd part from main project at https://github.com/WebDev-5/kel5-timer-frontend-vue.
-So, this part is just built using Node.js, Express.js, Sequelize, and PostgreSQL.
+This repository is FrontEnd part of the projec from manother part at https://github.com/WebDev-5/kel5-timer-backend-nodeJS.
+So, this part is just built using HTML, CSS, Express.js, Vue.js, and Axios.
 Still remember, take advantage and don't waste your time!

 The following are the features of this application :